mazen1998m/Muslim.AssemblyHelper-v-2.4.0.0/README.md

 In this example, the GetAssembly method is called with the assembly name "MyAssembly" as the assemblyName parameter.
 The method attempts to retrieve the assembly with the specified name.
 If the assembly is found, it is assigned to the assembly variable for further processing.

-If the assembly is not found or if any exception occurs, the method will assign the executing assembly to the assembly variable by default.
+If any exception occurs, the method will assign the executing assembly to the assembly variable by default.
 Alternatively, you can handle the exception accordingly.

 This example is useful when you are aware of the name of the assembly you want to retrieve and need to work with it specifically.